fmgolos/TestTask/README.md

 docker-compose up -d
 ```

 As a result you will get 2 started containers.
-One of them - postgres, other -application
+One of them - postgres, other - application

 Service will be started automatically on http://localhost:8888/.